Garage Door

 Wall consoles, keypads & remotes

 The work itself is straightforward in trained hands and miserable in untrained ones.
 A logic board swap looks like ten screws and a ribbon cable.
 It is until you discover the capacitor still holds a 250-volt charge from three days ago, or the new board needs a four-digit programming sequence the owner’s manual doesn’t mention.
-Every garage door opener repair we perform is handled by a licensed, insured technician with the right diagnostic tools and a written quote handed to you before any tools come out.
+Every garage door opener repair we perform is handled by a licensed, insured technician with professional diagnostic equipment and a written quote handed to you before any tools come out.

 01 / Dead Remote